-The Pharmaceutical Sciences Department currently houses two graduate programs: the Medicinal Chemistry and Pharmacology (MCP) program and the Pharmacological Sciences PhD program.
+The Pharmaceutical Sciences Department currently houses three graduate programs: the Pharmacological Sciences PhD program, the Master of Science in Pharmacology program, and the Doctor of Pharmacy (PharmD) program.

-The Pharmacological Sciences PhD program is a new interdepartmental doctoral program with the Department of Pharmacology.
-This program provides a unique opportunity for students interested in any scientific discipline represented by the Pharmaceutical Sciences faculty to have a year of broad, interdisciplinary training followed by focused doctoral research in the Pharmaceutical Sciences research group of their choice.
-Students apply to and complete their first year of graduate study in the MCP program.
-At the end of this first year of interdisciplinary training, they transition from MCP into a research group to begin their more focused doctoral research under the guidance of a Pharmaceutical Sciences faculty member and earn a PhD in Pharmacological Sciences.
+The Pharmacological Sciences PhD program is a program that provides a unique opportunity for students interested in any scientific discipline represented by the Pharmaceutical Sciences faculty to have a year of broad, interdisciplinary training followed by focused doctoral research in the Pharmaceutical Sciences research group of their choice.

 The Master of Science in Pharmacology (MSP) is a two-year, 100% online degree program geared toward teaching students:

 - Strategies, techniques and critical thinking skills needed for drug research